avan06/ps4-pkg-dlc-region/README.md

 y: remove all temporary files, n: don't delete anything

 - passcode
-Determine the passcode value for pkg
+Determine the passcode value for pkg (extract and generate)

+### Extract options

+- pkgExtractShowStatus (New)
+Determines whether to show the extract status, show extract status will be slower if the pkg file size is very large,
+y: show, n: not show

+### Overwrite options

 - overwriteUnpackedArchives (New)
 Determines whether to still extract when an unpacked PKG archive already exists,